ArcaneCryptoAS/lassets-client/README.md

     can be any asset both the client and server support.
 To determine the price of the contract, the server and client have to agree on an oracle.

-The server side will be open-sourced soon, and we will also host a server if you just want to run the client part.

 ### Installing
 First download the project
 ```